-Full-time undergraduate students are eligible for the dean's list.
-The dean's list is computed three times per year, after completion of the fall, spring and summer semesters.
+Full-time undergraduate students are eligible for the Dean's List.
+The Dean's List is computed two times per year, after completion of the fall and spring semesters.
 To qualify, a student must complete a minimum of 12 semester hours of graded coursework at DWU with a term GPA of 3.5 or higher during the corresponding semester.
 Please note: a student who completes 11 hours of graded course work and 1 hour of coursework taken credit / no credit is not eligible for the Dean's List.
-Likewise, a student who completes 9 hours of graded coursework and receives an incomplete in a 4 credit course is not eligible for the Dean's list.
+Likewise, a student who completes 9 hours of graded coursework and receives an incomplete in a 4-credit course is not eligible for the Dean's List.